Q-Future/Q-Refine/README.md

 For the backbone of refining steps 1 and 2.
 First, please ensure you have the [SDXL-Inpainting](https://huggingface.co/diffusers/stable-diffusion-xl-1.0-inpainting-0.1) model.
 Then run `https://github.com/yangxy/PASD.git` to install PASD in this dictionary.

-Then please run `refine.ipynb` to refine the `alignment-example.png' image.
+Then please use `refine.ipynb` to refine the `alignment-example.png` image.
 You may also use your own image and its corresponding prompt.

 ## 🌈Training